-This is adapted from a list I made for several specific families at our library.
-They like cozy, old-fashioned stories, the readers are young but very fluent and eager readers, and the parents are looking for stories with limited or no fantasy elements, no frightening adventures, and an emphasis on family.
+This is adapted from a list I made for several specific families at our library in 2018.
+They liked cozy, old-fashioned stories, the readers are young but very fluent and eager readers, and the parents are looking for stories with limited or no fantasy elements, no frightening adventures, and an emphasis on family.

 - Heartwood Hotel by Kallie George